Why Relaxing Our Password Policies Might Actually Bolster User SafetyRecent guidance from NIST may seem counterintuitive.

 I'm looking forward to less rigor related to how often I have to change my password.
 IT, are you reading this?

 Join Dark Reading LIVE for two days of practical cyber defense discussions.
 Learn from the industry’s most knowledgeable IT security experts.
 Check out the INsecurity agenda here.

-Jackson Shaw is senior director of product management for One Identity, the identity & access management (IAM) business of Quest Software.
+Jackson Shaw is vice president of product management for One Identity, the identity & access management (IAM) business of Quest Software.
 Prior to Quest, Jackson was an integral member of Microsoft's IAM product management team within the Windows server marketing group at ...
 View Full Bio